roguehashrate/zcash-to-fiat/README.md

 ## Features

 - Convert ZEC to multiple fiat currencies
-- Supports popular fiat currencies: USD, EUR, RUB
+- Supports popular fiat currencies: USD, EUR, RUB and JPY (More to come)

 ## Run this program
 * Install the latest binary (GNU/Linux only I think)